 The present organ was built by Gray & Davison in 1858, rebuilt by Abbott & Smith in 1905 with a move towards a more opaque sound, and then rebuilt again and reduced in size in 1972 by Wood, Wordsworth & Co. in a radical three-manual scheme that sought to emphasise clarity and brilliance.

 The reconstruction of the organ forms part of a wider building refurbishment project by Leeds City Council that began in 2019.
-The present instrument will be played publicly for the final time in October 2021 before being dismantled, to include taking down the 32′ facade pipes for the first time since 1858.
+The present instrument was played publicly for the final time in October 2021 before being dismantled, to include taking down the 32′ facade pipes for the first time since 1858.
 The facade pipes are to be repainted in a copy of their original decorative scheme, hidden since the 1950s.
 Completion of the new organ is scheduled for mid-2025.
 The consultant for the project is Dr William McVicker.